 While we were enjoying ourselves mixing and mingling with other guests, the first course started with gazpacho shooters.
 These were such a tease.
 Gazpacho is one of my summer favorites.
 It’s cool, refreshing, and has a little zing that wakes up your taste buds.
 One little shot was not enough … so I had two.
 Okay, maybe three.
 At least it’s a healthy indulgence.

 We found our table and enjoyed the rest of the Spanish portfolio of wines perfectly paired with tapas-style courses including shrimp cakes, stuffed peppers Rioja style, roasted hens, Crema Catalana and some coffee to wake us up out of our food-induced coma.

-The Adora Inn plans monthly wine dinners for their guests, so be sure to book your room in advance as they tend to fill up quickly.
-The next Adora Inn Wine Soiree is scheduled for September 25th and will actually be held at the Mount Dora Center for the Arts in their gallery showcasing Chef Arthur Natales artwork.
+The Adora Inn plans monthly dinners at the inn for their guests, so be sure to book your room in advance as they tend to fill up quickly.
 For more information you can call 352-735-3110.